-It features a 20x optical zoom lens with a horizontal field of view of 3.2 to 60 degrees and a 1-chip 1/2.86” CMOS sensor.
+It features a 20x optical zoom lens with a horizontal field of view of 3.2 to 60 degrees and a one-chip 1/2.86-inch CMOS sensor.
 It can operate on a single Ethernet cable for HD video up to HD video at 60 fps.
 The NewTek NDI HX PTZ3 gets our picks as the Best NDI PTZ.

 Best USB PTZ